powsybl/powsybl-dynawo/docs/dynamic_simulation/output-variables-configuration.md

 The output variable domain specific language allows a user to configure the curves or final state values Dynawo will export at the end of the simulation.
 This DSL defines the `curve` and `fsv`keywords.

 The `curve` keyword combined with the `variable` field create a single curve for a dynamic model.
-The id may reference either a static or dynamic model ID, using the same identifiers as used in the [Dynamic Models DSL](dynamic-models-configuration).
+The `id` may reference either a static or dynamic model id (same id as in the [Dynamic Models DSL](dynamic-models-configuration)).
 The variable to plot is identified by its name.
 ```groovy
 curve {
     id "dynamicId"